DerSalvador/freqtrade-k8s-helm-chart/README.md

 - minikube
 - stern (optional)

 This helm chart was tested on minikube for Mac.
-It should run without any changes on all minikube distributions with default configuration beginning with version.
+It should run without any changes on all minikube distributions with default configuration beginning with version
 ```
 minikube version: v1.32.0
 commit: 8220a6eb95f0a4d75f7f2d7b14cef975f050512d